 - I wear these cross training shoes for BBG and they were well worth it.
 A lot of the BBG moves require good foot support and my other sneakers didn’t cut it.

-Here are all my favorite workout clothes for BBG, too!
+Even more of my favorite workout clothes for BBG.